RahanaPA/Diabetic_Retinopathy_DCNN/README.md

 This case study is based on a Kaggle dataset - https://www.kaggle.com/c/aptos2019-blindness-detection/

-APTOS2019 kaggle dataset contains: â€¢	train.csv - the training labels
+APTOS2019 kaggle dataset contains:

+train.csv - the training labels

-â€¢	test.csv - the test set (you must predict the diagnosis value for these variables)
+test.csv - the test set (you must predict the diagnosis value for these variables)

-â€¢	sample_submission.csv - a sample submission file in the correct format
+sample_submission.csv - a sample submission file in the correct format

-â€¢	train.zip - the training set images
+train.zip - the training set images

-â€¢	test.zip - the public test set images
+test.zip - the public test set images

 Contents of the Code Files are given below :-